British National (Overseas) passport: From 2007 onwards

 As of May 2007, there were 800,000 holders of valid BN(O) passports.
 Some 2.6 million out of the 3.4 million British Nationals (Overseas) did not renew their passports upon expiry.
-As of 31 December 2015, there were only about 143,200 holders of BN(O) passports.

 As British National (Overseas) cannot be passed through jus sanguinis to children of current BN(O)s, any children born on or after 1 July 1997 to parents with British National (Overseas) status only acquired either Chinese nationality or British Overseas Citizen status at birth (although it is possible for a BOC with no other nationalities to be registered as a British citizen).
 Any British Dependent Territory Citizens with connections to Hong Kong who had failed to register themselves as British Nationals (Overseas) by the end of 30 June 1997 would also be ineligible to make further claims for BN(O) from 1 July 1997, and those people would either become Chinese nationals or British Overseas Citizens.

 During and after the 2014 Hong Kong Protests, many BN(O) holders began to renew their passports with 22,022 renewals in 2014, this was up from 7,654 in 2011.
 The pace of BN(O) passports issued substantially quickened beginning in 2019, with over 150,000 granted in 2019 and over 215,000 granted in 2020.
 The pace substantially quickened after the UK government announced planned improvements into immigration and residency rights for BN(O) holders in July 2020, with 59,798 issued in October 2020 alone.

 As of 24 February 2020, there were 349,881 holders of BN(O) passports and the UK Home office estimates that there are around 2.9m BN(O)s in Hong Kong.

-As of 17 April 2020, the number of valid British National (Overseas) passports in circulation was 357,156.

-As of 2 October 2020, the number of valid British National (Overseas) passports in circulation was 469,416.

-As of 31 December 2020, the number of valid British National (Overseas) passports in circulation was 622,981.

-As of 31 December 2022, the number of valid British National (Overseas) passports in circulation was 708,838.

 Previous versions of BN(O) passports

-The cover of British National (Overseas) passport was originally navy blue, as in all other types of British passport.
-Earlier, residents of Hong Kong were Citizen of the United Kingdom and Colonies and their relevant passports bore the texts 'British Passport' at the top and 'Hong Kong' at the bottom of the cover.
+The cover of the passport was originally navy blue, as with all other types of British passport.
+Earlier, residents of Hong Kong were Citizen of the United Kingdom and Colonies and their relevant passports bore the texts British Passport at the top and Hong Kong at the bottom of the cover.